josephmancuso/django-heroku-production/README.md

 - BASIC.
 The reason for this repo is essentially to have a project that can be deployed within minutes
 - Uses Amazon S3 to fulfill static and media files.
 Setup is EASY.
+- In your Amazon Bucket, your static files and media files are seperated into their respective folders.
 - Already uses a .env file through [django-environ](https://github.com/joke2k/django-environ) inspired by [12factor](https://12factor.net/)